cmontalvo251/Android/ChromeBook/README.md

 Since you can download the Android.git repo you'll be able to run apps.
 Remember you need developmer mode access and permissions turned on to install programs from AIDE.

+5. LATEX

+-Ok so the easiest way is to download the repo github.com/cmontalvo251/LaTeX.git - check -and then just use overleaf on Chrome book - check -However now that I have a full linux kernel.
+Why don't I attempt to get pdflatex I got texlive

+$ sudo apt-get install texlive

+I ran pdflatex and got an enumitem.sty error.
+Texlive on Linux Penguin is Basic Latex.
+You need to first initialize tlmgr

+$ tlmgr init-usertree

+Then you can try and install enumitem

+$ tlmgr --usermode install enumitem

+That then throws an error because Linux Penguin is 2020 and the latest is 2022.
+So need to update tlmgr which requires this command

+$ sh update-tlmgr-latest.sh -- --upgrade

+Note you have to download that file here - https://tug.org/texlive/upgrade.html But I've also included that file in the LaTex.git repo.
+The command above throws an error because you don't have the path set properly.
+Looking online I find out that you really need to run texlive-full but when I tried that it was 6GB.

+So instead you need to manually install said packages.
+Here's an example on installing enumitem.sty

+First download the .sty
+then run the following commands

+$ cd /usr/local/share/texmf/

+$ sudo mkdir tex

+$ cd tex

+$ sudo mkdir latex

+$ cd latex

+$ sudo mkdir enumitem

+$ cd enumitem

+$ sudo mv /path/to/download/enumitem.sty ./

+$ sudo mktexlsr

+That will manually install enumitem.
+Repeat as new package errors come up.

+6. C++ Code

+-Install g++ - check

+$ sudo apt-get install g++
+$ sudo apt-get install make
+$ sudo apt-get install libboost-all-dev

+-Download some C++ code - github.com/cmontalvo251/FASTKit.git

+-Compile some easy C++ code

+$ cd FASTKit
+$ make simonly MODEL="airplane"
+$ ./simonly airplane/

+7. Python
+-Yes there are apps but I want to run in command line and view pdfs in chrome so first. python3 - check -install pip3 packages

+$ pip3 install matplotlib

+-but first get pip - Google get-pip.py and add pip3 location to PATH using bashrc and source - check -download my Python repos git@github.com:cmontalvo251/Python.git - check -add Python.git to PYTHONPATH on bashrc (make sure to use export) - check -run code on FASTKit.git - check

+$ python3 plotdata.py

+-open pdf in Files

+8. Steam

+Nothing yet unforuntately.

+999. ACTIVITIES

+1.)
+Code App
+-I first need to be in developer mode - check
+-I then need to have AIDE installed and tested the hello world script - check -Finally I need the code of my other apps from github.com/cmontalvo251/Android.git - check -Next step is to run the ALscramble app -

+2.)
+PBL paper
+-Ok so the easiest way is to download the repo github.com/cmontalvo251/LaTeX.git - check -and then just use overleaf on Chrome book - check -Installing texlive basic and then manually adding packages - WIP

+3.)
+Blog
+-Easy.
+Just install the Blogger extension under Tools after you log in in chrome. - check -Photos are in the photos app - check